-Brittelle’s work has been the subject of features in The New York Times (Sunday Arts & Leisure), the Los Angeles Times, the Oxford Culture Review, Minnesota Public Radio, and NPR’s All Things Considered.
+Brittelle’s work has been the subject of features in The New York Times (Sunday Arts & Leisure), The Nation, the Los Angeles Times, the Oxford Culture Review, Minnesota Public Radio, and NPR’s All Things Considered.
 His compositions have been presented at venues across the world, including the Teatro Colon in Buenos Aires, the Metropolitan Museum of Art, Da Camera in Houston, Seattle's Town Hall, the Ecstatic Music Festival in New York, the Kahserne in Switzerland, the Gothenburg Symphony Chamber Series in Sweden, the Freemantle Arts Center in Perth, and the Liquid Music series in Minneapolis.
 His music has been commissioned by the Seattle Symphony, the Indianapolis Symphony, the Baltimore Symphony, the North Carolina Symphony, the Walker Art Center, the Alabama Symphony, the Basel Sinfonietta and the Eastern Connecticut Symphony.
-Recent commissions include Spiritual America, a series of electro-acoustic orchestral art songs featuring the band Wye Oak, the Metropolis Ensemble, and the Brooklyn Youth Chorus, Love Letter for Arca, piece for synthesizer and orchestra with the Seattle Symphony, Oh Albert: An LSD Oratorio for the Basel Sinfonietta, and Psychedelics for Roomful of Teeth and full concert choir, and a collaborative project with wild Up and Zola Jesus for the Ecstatic Music Festival.
+Recent commissions include Spiritual America, a series of electro-acoustic orchestral art songs featuring the band Wye Oak, the Metropolis Ensemble, and the Brooklyn Youth Chorus, Love Letter for Arca, piece for synthesizer and orchestra with the Seattle Symphony, Oh Albert: An LSD Oratorio for the Basel Sinfonietta, Psychedelics for Roomful of Teeth and full concert choir, and a collaborative project with wild Up and Zola Jesus for the Ecstatic Music Festival.
 Past collaborative works include orchestral arrangements for the bands Lower Dens and WRAY and electronic artists Oneohtrix Point Never and Son Lux.
-Upcoming and recent performances include dates with the Baltimore Symphony, the Palm Springs Art Museum, the Nu Deco Ensemble in Miami, the Boulder Museum of Art, Symphony Space in New York City, and the Hollywood Bowl in Los Angeles.
+Upcoming and recent performances include dates with the Baltimore Symphony, the Kennedy Center, the Boulder Museum of Art, Symphony Space in New York City, and the Hollywood Bowl in Los Angeles.

 Brittelle has been the recipient of grants and awards from the National Endowment of the Arts, American Music Center, American Composers Forum, the Jerome Foundation, the Foundation for Contemporary Arts, NYSCA, and ASCAP.
 Along with composers Judd Greenstein and Sarah Kirkland Snider, he co-founded and co-artistic directs New Amsterdam, a vital Brooklyn-based record label and presenting organization.
-He is a passionate promoter, presenter, and producer of new and adventurous music in New York City, having overseen the release of more than 75 critically acclaimed recordings.
+He is a passionate promoter, presenter, and producer of new and adventurous music in New York City, having overseen the release of more than 80 critically acclaimed recordings.
 Along with his partners, Brittelle also co-produced and co-presented more than 90 live music events throughout the U.S. in the last nine years.
 Brittelle is also co-founder, along with composer/curator Daniel Wohl and curator/producer Kate Nordstrum, of Infinite Palette, an electro-acoustic music collective.
 He formerly served on the faculty of The New School in New York City, teaching courses in Post-Genre Music and the Ethos of Punk.